anton-kapelyushok/jb-indexer-v3/README.md

 ## Design

-Search is performed utilizing InvertedIndex
+Search is performed utilizing `InvertedIndex`.

-InvertedIndex is managed by indexManager coroutine - it handles concurrent update/read queries and keeps track of index state in regard of directory state.
+InvertedIndex is managed by `indexManager` coroutine - it handles concurrent update/read queries and keeps track of index state in regard of directory state.
 It exposes `findFilesByToken` and `findTokensMatchingPredicate` methods for querying it